 1. Range: The range is the lowest and highest reported startup costs.
 This helps give a sense of how much it can vary and will guide you in making a budget that works for you.

 2. Average: The average is the total sum of startup costs divided by the number of agents who responded to the survey.
-I like to think of average as the “ballpark figure.”
+I like to think of the average as the “ballpark figure.”
 A lot of time, the average is a “middle value,” but when you have some folks invest $20 bucks and some invest $20K, sometimes these averages aren’t the best representation of what you can expect to spend.

 3. Median: Median is the true middle startup cost.
 It’s the startup cost entry with an equal number of higher and lower-cost entries.
 And because we like to go big rather than go home, we’ll also look at . . .

-4. Mode Startup Cost: The mode is where it becomes a popularity contest: it’s the startup cost is the value that travel agents reported most frequently.
+4. Mode Startup Cost: The mode is where it becomes a popularity contest.
+It’s the startup cost is the value that travel agents reported most frequently.

 Host agencies are a great option for new travel agents who want to start their own business, but don’t have the time/resources/people power to research and invest in every nook and cranny of the backend of running an agency (accreditation number, E&O insurance, Seller of Travel registration, CRM . . . the list goes on) and are looking for higher commissions.